Valentine14th/lex/README.md

   - but using `separated_list(NEWLINE, stmt) EOF` (as before) does not terminate the list, if there is a newline before `EOF`, i.e. the final line of a `.lex` file must be a statement and cannot be empty or a comment
 - compilation of constitutive rules (`ECDefinitionDis`) is not 100% complete and requires a second look at how parameters in let-bindings should work
 - `example/events.lex` event definition without parameters throws syntax error
+- finish integrating variable/parameter instantiations (with <- ("get") operator) into make formula functions of (t|e)formula.ml
+- passing a directory throws a `Sys_error`
+  - TODO: catch this exception and print a more user-friendly error message